A group of friends on a picnic in autumnal Tasku Island

 6. Cycling on Flat Terrain

 The new cycling route, the Flatland Route, has attracted cyclists from Finland and around the world.
 This 320-kilometer route is suitable even for beginners, thanks to its easy, flat terrain.
 It takes five to six days to complete the route.
 The beautiful rural landscapes are dotted with numerous attractions.
 Highlights of the route include idyllic and unique villages, endless sandy beaches, the riverside paths of Pyhäjoki, the 19th-century wooden town of Old Town Raahe, and the Liminganlahti Natura area.
-Cycling influencer Velogi rode the route in late summer—watch the video and get inspired!
+Cycling influencer Velogi rode the route last year—watch the video and get inspired!

 The Flatland Route connects the villages and towns of the Bothnian Bay, as well as natural and historical sites, via low-traffic roads.